deshartman/twilio-messaging-mcp-server/README.md

 - `apiKey`: Your Twilio API Key (starts with 'SK')
 - `apiSecret`: Your Twilio API Secret
 - `number`: The Twilio phone number to send messages from (in E.164 format, e.g., +1234567890)

+### Environment Variables

+For status callback functionality, the following environment variables are required:

+- `NGROK_AUTH_TOKEN`: Your ngrok authentication token (required for the callback server)
+- `NGROK_CUSTOM_DOMAIN`: (Optional) Your custom ngrok domain if you have one

+They need to be passed in the NPX command with "-e" for example.

+### Callback Server

+This server uses ngrok to create a public URL that Twilio can use to send status callbacks.
+When you send an SMS message, Twilio will send status updates to this URL as the message status changes (e.g., from "queued" to "sent" to "delivered").
+These status updates are captured by the callback server and made available through the `twilio-status-callback` resource.

+To use this functionality, you need to provide an ngrok authentication token via the `NGROK_AUTH_TOKEN` environment variable.
+You can optionally provide a custom domain via the `NGROK_CUSTOM_DOMAIN` environment variable if you have a paid ngrok account with custom domains.

 ### Security Note